nphirning/Crazy-Cool/README.md

 The generator is written in C++ 11.
 So the instructions follow:

 * Make sure C++ 11 is installed on your system.
-* Compile the C++ files in the `src` directory (if you want, you can inspect the Makefile for inspiration on how to do this).
+* Compile the C++ files (go ahead and use the makefiles for this task --- there are four of them, but you should only `make` inside the `src/` directory).
 * The resulting executable will work.
 Read the section on input flags for customization.

 ## Input Flags